HicResearch/TREEHOOSE/doc/deployment/INSTALLATION.md

 ### Step 2.
 Deploy ServiceWorkbench

-Follow these [instructions] (./Step2-DeployServiceWorkbench.md) to install the ServiceWorkbench software.
+Follow these [instructions](./Step2-DeployServiceWorkbench.md) to install the ServiceWorkbench software.

 ### Step 3.
 Create Data Lake

-Follow these [instructions] (././Step3-CreateDataLake.md) to create a data lake environment.
+Follow these [instructions](././Step3-CreateDataLake.md) to create a data lake environment.

 ### Step 4.
 Deploy Data Egress App

-Follow these [instructions] (./Step4-DeployDataEgressApp.md) to install the secure data egress software.
+Follow these [instructions](./Step4-DeployDataEgressApp.md) to install the secure data egress software.

 ### Step 5.
 Add Project Budget Controls

-Follow these [instructions] (./Step5-AddProjectBudgetControls.md) to add budget controls to the TRE project.
+Follow these [instructions](./Step5-AddProjectBudgetControls.md) to add budget controls to the TRE project.

 ### Step 6.
 Enable Workspace Backups

-Follow these [instructions] (./Step6-DeployBackupComponent.md) to add the capability to backup and restore ServiceWorkbench workspaces.
+Follow these [instructions](./Step6-DeployBackupComponent.md) to add the capability to backup and restore ServiceWorkbench workspaces.

 ---